Professional Services: Security & Compliance Brief

 How do we handle vendor questionnaires efficiently?

-Maintain a small, reusable evidence pack: MFA/conditional access exports, admin role lists, backup test evidence, incident response contacts, and vendor access boundaries.
+Maintain a small, reusable evidence pack: MFA and conditional access exports, admin role lists, backup test evidence, incident response contacts, and vendor access boundaries.
 Most questionnaires are the same questions in different formats.

 Can N2CON co-manage with internal IT or another provider?